octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 ```

 So if client send register request with same trx - it should ALWAYS get same response.
 As 5 * 1 * 1 * 1.

+## Complex retry strategies
+There is common mistake on this behaviour: using "smart" throttling.
+If server respond with, for example, 503, some developers tried to call server with exponential time.
+Source of this behaviour, I think, was in "confirmation" and password entering tries.
+But this behaviour doesn't solve server problems at all at this case,
+it's just made them more invisible, and you cannot react faster and found what's exactly happened.
+So, you shouldn't use exponential time for retries, use constant time instead with some delay.

 # TRX Expiration
 Good practice is to use some expiration of trx cache - just not to overuse memory.
 Simple solution for expired cache using go language looks like this: